hph/drake/README.md

     /um0]_uUxx<xoPdp

 The output, `/um0]_uUxx<xoPdp`, will always be the same if the same seeds are entered.
+The first seed is a master password, used for all the websites.
+This is the only password you have to remember.
+The second is something that identifies the account.
+That's what makes the program generate different passwords for different websites.

 The various features are explained in detail in the [usage examples](https://github.com/haukurpallh/drake#usage-examples) section below.